thanhvoquang/spring-boot-mvc-initialize/README.md

 # spring-boot-mvc-initialize

 ### Just a bit information about project
-How to implement MVC for a spring boot project which is answer => it's here
+How to implement MVC for a spring boot project => it's here

 ### Code
 1. Design BaseDTO